vazhka-dolya/katarakta/README.md

 # Features
 katarakta's main functionality currently includes the following:
-- Applying eye textures
-- Applying cap/sidehair/mustache/button textures
+- Applying eye/cap/sidehair/mustache/button textures
 - Applying any other texture
 - Applying textures to a hi-res folder of other games
 - Clearing the hi-res texture folders
 - - The `Cache.ini` file also gets deleted if there is one
 - Removing the black borders that are sometimes seen around textures after editing them

+Additionally, the following features are planned to be added in future updates:
+- Dynamically changing textures in RAM
+- Dynamically fixing black textures in RAM

 # Setting Up
 Firstly, you need a graphics plugin that supports texture packs, such as GLideN64 (recommended) or RiceVideo.
 You need to configure the plugin to be able to load the “hi-res” textures, there are numerous tutorials that can be found on how to do this, such as [GlitchyPSI's](https://www.youtube.com/watch?v=AsmwKbv054g), [Team Toad's](https://www.youtube.com/watch?v=o33pdMVl2Ow), or [mine](https://www.youtube.com/watch?v=1VsTe2No9eA) (has English subtitles), which also tries to explain how to set up katarakta (albeit pretty outdated).